Eviction Attorney in Los Angeles

 not a task you can take on yourself.
 Eviction is a process that requires

 the service of an experienced Los Angeles eviction notice attorney who

 truly understands the law regarding serving an eviction notice.
-The legal
+The

 and its surrounding areas.

 If you are a landlord having dispute with tenants refusing to pay their

 rent or violating their rental agreement, call us for a free consultation.

 At Vahdat & Associates, our Los Angeles landlord attorneys fight for

 our clients in need of protection from tenants that have broken their lease or require